gasangw/NestJS-Interview-Questions-And-Answers/README.md

     **[⬆ Back to Top](#table-of-contents)**

 35. ### What is the purpose of the @nestjs/passport package, and how does it facilitate authentication in NestJS?

-    The main purpose of @nestjs/passport is to facilitate authentication in a NestJS application.
+    `@nestjs/passport` is a popular node.js authentication library.
+The main purpose is to facilitate authentication in a NestJS application.
 It does this by providing a way to implement different authentication strategies (like local, JWT, OAuth, etc.) in a consistent and modular way.
+It provides a set of tools that make it easier to implement authentication in a NestJS application using Passport.js.

+    Here is a basic example of how you might use `@nestjs/passport`

+    ```javascript
+    import { Injectable } from "@nestjs/common";
+    import { AuthGuard } from "@nestjs/passport";

+    @Injectable()
+    export class JwtAuthGuard extends AuthGuard("jwt") {}
+    ```

     **[⬆ Back to Top](#table-of-contents)**